REijkelenberg/nginx-proxy/README.md

 ![latest 0.7.0](https://img.shields.io/badge/latest-0.7.0-green.svg?style=flat)
 ![nginx mainline](https://img.shields.io/badge/nginx-mainline-brightgreen.svg) ![License MIT](https://img.shields.io/badge/license-MIT-blue.svg)

+# This is a fork
+This repository is forked from  jwilder/nginx-proxy.
+The Docker image created by this fork uses the latest version of nginx mainline.

+# Description

 nginx-proxy sets up a container running nginx and [docker-gen][1].  docker-gen generates reverse proxy configs for nginx and reloads nginx when containers are started and stopped.

 See [Automated Nginx Reverse Proxy for Docker][2] for why you might want to use this.